About The Oxfordshire Animal Sanctuary

 We hold our ’non-destruction policy’ as a core principle for our work.
 This means that we will never put a healthy animal down and work to find each one a forever home.

-Where this is not possible, due to behavioral issues for example, OAS is their home and our staff and volunteers give them as close to a pet’s life as possible.
+Where this is not possible, due to behavioural issues for example, the Sanctuary is their home and our staff and volunteers give them as close to a pet’s life as possible.
 They are our sponsor animals.

 The Sanctuary Family